giridhar7632/parallaxEffect/README.md

   item.style.transform = `translateY(${-distance*speed}px)`
 }
 ```
-This function has three arguments `layer` - the layer you want to add parallax, `distance` - how much we scroll and `speed` - the required speed change.
+This [function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) has three arguments `layer`- the layer you want to add parallax, `distance`- how much we scroll and `speed`- the required speed change.
 We are going to add parallax for multiple layers.
 That's why we created a function for recalling it for different layers.<br>

 And then we are going to get the element using `querySelector`.
 You can use any javascript DOM selector as your wish.
-Finally we will be translating the `Y` of the element using CSS `transform: translateY( );` for changing the speed of the layer.
-The positive value translates downwards and negative value translates upwards.
+Finally we will be translating the `Y-offset` of the element using CSS `transform: translateY();` for changing the speed of the layer.
+The positive value into `translateY()` translates downwards and negative value translates upwards.
 Discover more about `translateY( )` [here](https://developer.mozilla.org/en-US/docs/web/css/transform-function/translateY).<br>

 ## Event Listener
 Now we are going to call this function while scrolling.
-So add an event listener `scroll` and the function given as argument gets executed.<br>
+So add an event listener `scroll` .
+The function given as argument gets executed.<br>

 ```javascript
 document.addEventListener('scroll', () => {